yuchye/Capstone/README.md

   - *API queries to ClinVar*: ClinVar is a freely accessible, public archive of reports of the relationships among human variations and phenotypes, with supporting evidence.
 ClinVar facilitates access to and communication about the relationships asserted between human variation and observed health status, and the history of that interpretation.
 The curator of ClinVar - US National Centre for Biotechnology Information (NCBI)’s - provides an application programming interface (API) ((https://www.ncbi.nlm.nih.gov/clinvar/docs/maintenance_use/#web) that can allow us to retrieve disease and severity information based on specific genes or variations.
   - *Web scraping of the online Biomedical Entity Search Tool (BEST)* (http://best.korea.ac.kr/): using BEST, we can obtain  entities (diseases, drugs, targets, transcription factors, miRNAs) related to specific genes and variants that we manually provide as inputs; we then adjust the weights of any of these entities that are found in our training dataset.

 ---

 ## Conclusion

 We have successfully built and trained a model to classify genetic variations based on an expert-annotated knowledge base of cancer mutation annotations.

 The model comprises a Logistic Regression Classifier that has been trained on TfidfVectorizer weighted word counts based on 75% of the training data provided by Kaggle.
 It has achieved a balanced accuracy score of `0.540`, balanced F1 score of `0.618` and a micro-average AUC score of `0.760`, based on our validation dataset, which is the remaining 25% of the training data provided by Kaggle.
 Our classifier has better performance compared to an alternative model using Word2Vec and GloVe static word embeddings.
 The accuracy score of `0.540` is also at least 10% better than the baseline accuracy of 0.287 which was based on the majority class in our training data.

+The predictions from our model can be incorporated into reports that a medical review panel can use - in conjunction with other inputs such as the patients' medical and treatment histories - to make decisions on treatments or clinical trials that the patient could benefit from.

-  The success of this project means that clinical pathologists have the means to speed up their classification work by using our model to come up with the predicted variation classes based on the clinical literature provided.
-The pathologists can review the predictions and this will help them to make their final classification decisions.
-The outcome is that patients can receive appropriate follow-up interventions (if needed) more quickly.
+The success of this project means that clinical pathologists have the means to speed up their classification work by using our model to come up with the predicted variation classes based on available biomedical literature on the mutation.
+It is expected that pathologists will review the predictions and use them to guide their final classification decisions.
+The outcome is that patients can receive appropriate follow-up interventions more quickly, if needed.

 ---